microsoft/VirtualClient/website/docs/dependencies/0050-install-java-jdk.md

 versions of OpenJDK, you need to use your own package store.

 :::info
 This dependency does not download the JDK itself.
 The JDK package can be installed using the basic [`dependency package installation`](./0001-install-vc-packages.md).
+Check example below.
 :::

 - [MSFT OpenJDK Installation Guide](https://docs.microsoft.com/en-us/java/openjdk/install)